BIDS/repro-case-studies/case-studies/chartgerink.md

 Statistical methods can be applied to detect potential data fabrication, but their validity is unknown.
 Simulating how researchers fabricate data is impossible because we simply do not know how researchers actually fabricate.
 Anecdotal summaries of uncovered misconduct cases do exist but are not generalizable.
 In order to test the performance of statistical methods in an ecologically valid manner, we invite researchers to fabricate data for a study for which we also have genuine data.
 With this, we can test the validity of a set of statistical methods to detect data fabrication.

 At the beginning of the project, an initial meeting can be used to detail specific aspects of the project.
 This meeting is crucial to determine and assign responsibilities, start discussion of ethical considerations, and how the project will be conducted.
 Preferrably, this takes place as an informal meeting with as many members of the project as possible.
 During this project description I will write from the perspective of the project lead who undertakes the steps described along the next few paragraphs.
-Several points I typically adress are:
+Several points I typically address are:

 1. Agree that research files will be publicly shared by default and proper arguments are needed to *not* share research files publicly (e.g., ethics committee restraints).
 2. Agree that the publicly shared research files are put in the public domain (licensed Creative Commons 0), to maximize breadth and clarity with respect to reuse rights of the research materials.